Alex-G-Strong/Alex-G-Strong.github.io/Index.md

 5) The dev team is just me and I am not a developer, through Gemini has been giving me a few pointers.
 Any issues are my own, and I will do my best to fix them while on the road (ahhh, web development).

-## So What is a Walkabout?

-I called it the big Walkabout.
-Why?

-In the Aboriginal Australian meaning, it is a wander away from the white society to go live traditionally in the bush.

-I am not Aboriginal Australian (I am American from that countries south west), nor am I going to intentionally live away from "front country" society.
-But I will be going on a grand adventure to "go and see", and live in a way different than my usual.

-To me, a walkabout is the kind of adventuring that sweeps you up with it.
-You go and put yourself into a position to make

 ## So What is the Plan?

 I am bikepacking New Zealand!